Piyusha1996/INDE-577/Supervised Learning/Perceptron/Readme.md

 The goal is to reduce the number of misclassified points, so by iterating through the algorithm, the separation line moves in space and after a few epochs, the algorithm classifies it correctly.

 In the Perceptron learnning rule, predicted output is compared with known output; if they do not match, error is propagated backward to allow weight adjustment to happen

+Perceptron has certain limitations, such as it can only classify linearly separable sets of input vectors, and the output can only be a binary number due to the hard limit transfer function.

 The future of perceptron technology is bright and significant as it helps to interpret data by building intuitive patterns and applying them in the future.
 It is continuously becoming more advanced and working efficiently on complex problems with the help of artificial neurons.